McKenzie, Naquin propel Indians to 5-0 win over Royals

 TRAINER’S ROOM

 Indians: C Roberto Perez started behind the plate and struck out in the second inning before departing with what the club called shoulder fatigue.
 Sandy Leon finished the game in his place.
+“They did all tests with him,” Alomar said.
+“It feels like his arm is just dead in some area, but he’s day to day.”

 Royals: DH Jorge Soler left with tenderness in his right oblique and tightness in his back.
-Ryan O’Hearn struck out batting for him in the seventh and then finished out the game.
+Ryan O’Hearn struck out batting for him in the seventh.
+“It’s something that he’s kind of had before, actually early in the season,” Matheny said.
+“He kind of knows how to monitor but it was getting to the point we needed the trainers to look at him.”

 UP NEXT